james2406/CodeFirstGirls-York2016/2-css/README.md

 The universal selector matches any element within the context in which it’s placed in a selector.
 The * character is the universal selector

-It is a great way to set your font for the entire site, and reset any browser styling
+It is a great way to set your font for the entire site and reset any browser styling

 ```
 * {